 Free-standing electrostatic copiers with a scanning function are available for Researcher use.
 Researchers must provide their own USB flash drive to utilize the scanning function.
 Alternatively, Researchers may also create black and white or color electrostatic copies.
 For the use of the free-standing electrostatic copiers, Researchers are charged the associated fee per copy.
-Researchers must have funds added to their Researcher Card either through the public access computer or designated kiosk onsite.
+Researchers must have funds added to their Researcher Card through the public access computers.

 The Still Picture Branch also provides courtesy scanners for the reproduction of negatives.
 Researchers must provide their own laptops and download the necessary software to control the scanners.
 The use of the scanners is based on availability and limited to one hour per researcher, which will be enforced as necessary.